mfl28/MachineLearning/README.md

 <img src="demo-media/satellite_demo2.png" height= "150" />
 </p>

 A notebook showing how to perform semantic segmentation using a fully convolutional neural network.
-Our aim is to locate buildings in satellite images from the [Kaggle Dstl Satellite Imagery Feature Detection](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection).
+Our aim is to locate buildings in satellite images from the [Kaggle Dstl Satellite Imagery Feature Detection Challenge](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection).

 ### Object Detection